-If you wish to purchase books as a non FGASA member you may do so by emailing your order to firstname.lastname@example.org (this DOES NOT include any FGASA study material)
+If you wish to purchase books as a non-FGASA member you may do so by emailing your order to firstname.lastname@example.org (FGASA study materials are available only to FGASA paid-up members)

 FGASA Price: R360